 Option 3: A Sidecar Co-Sleeper

-Admittedly, it is one of those high-priced, short-lived items, but it’s great looking and moms really love it.
+Admittedly, the HALO Bassinest is one of those high-priced, short-lived items, but it’s great looking and moms really, really love it.
 See it in action here (seriously, the video does a really nice job demonstrating the HALO features).
 Bassinest, FTW!

 Looking to stretch your dollars beyond the first 6 months?
 Made in Germany, the Babybay Bedside Sleeper is a sidecar sleeper that later converts into a crib as you transition your baby out of your room.
 (The conversion kits are < $85.)
 Made of 100% Beechwood, these bedside sleepers are sustainable and naturally antibacterial.
 (Although it isn’t formally approved in the U.S. for this, in Europe the Babybay bedside sleeper has been tested with up to 300 pounds weight…as an adult bench.
 Wow.
 Needless to say, even though technically it’s only sanctioned for up to 6 months here, many parents abroad use it for their child’s full first year.
 You probably could too, just saying.)

 Option 4: Bed Sharing

-If you’re sleeping with baby in your bed, as many people do, you are better off with a shielded area for baby, in my humble opinion.
-This will protect your baby from pillows, duvets, and other bulky bedding items that are known to be a risk factor for SIDS in the Western world we live in.
+If you’re sleeping with baby in your bed, as many people do, you may be better off with a shielded area for baby, in my humble opinion.
+This will protect your baby from pillows, duvets, and other bulky bedding items that are known to be a risk factor for SIDS.
 While “rollover” accidents are actually quite rare (a parent accidentally squishing baby in their sleep), I promise you will sleep better knowing your baby is protected.
 That said, these products are super controversial, even polarizing, among parents.
 If you choose to use any of them, make sure you use them safely.

 Option 5: A Bassinet

-Last but not least, you can buy a regular single-trick bassinet.
-Bassinets usually last for less than 6 months, then you’d transition your baby into a crib (in his own room) or something like a Pack ‘n Play if he’s going to stay in your room.
+Last but not least, you can buy a regular, single-trick bassinet.
+Some of these last for less than 6 months, then you’d transition your baby into a crib (in his own room) or a regular Pack ‘n Play with taller walls if he’s going to stay in your room.

-The Chicco Lullago Deluxe can be used in your room and is also great for car travel.
+Can be used in your room and is also great for car travel.
 Also available in the “Nest” version ($129), which has a canopy.

 Up in tha Crib